Last updated: 17 July 2022

-Fig is a developer tool for the Terminal.
-The Terminal is a sensitive environment.
-Therefore, Fig takes your data and your privacy very seriously.
+Fig is a developer tool for the terminal.
+The terminal is an incredibly sensitive environment.
+Therefore, Fig takes your data, privacy, and security very seriously.

 Fig tracks basic usage metrics (outlined below) as well as error/crash reports.
 This enables us to make better product decisions and provide better support.
-At this time, telemetry is de-anonymized.
+At this time, tracking is de-anonymized.
 We are incredibly close with our users

 Sometimes developers use the Terminal 100+ times a day.
 Other times they don’t use it at all.
-If somone uses Fig 50 times one day but 0 times the next day, is it because they turned off Fig or because they didn’t use a Terminal?
-Having a high level picture of this without being instrusive will help us make better product decisions.
+If someone uses Fig 50 times one day but 0 times the next day, is it because they turned off Fig or because they didn’t use a Terminal?
+Having a high level picture of this without being intrusive will help us make better product decisions.

 Therefore, once a day, Fig sends a single ping with aggregated metrics on how long you used the Terminal, how many times Fig popped up, and how many times you interacted Fig.

 You can try this: with Fig’s autocomplete running, try turning off your wifi.
 Autocomplete will still work.
 However, if you restart Fig while wifi is still off, it will stop working.